Aditya1722/Presto-single-pulse-search-explaination-/README.md

     return fftd_kerns
 ```
 * Int his block assigning `fftd_kerns` an empty list
-* `For` loop over downfact values and creating an array of 0 of length `fftlen`(value given in main fucntion ) for each `downfact` value .
+* `For` loop over downfact values and creating an array of 0 of length `fftlen`(value given in main fucntion )
-* making a shape of kernel for each downfact values depedning on if it is odd or even
+* For each `downfact` value making a shape of kernel for each downfact values depending on if it is odd or even also if you look at the shape it is not like normal a box car for eg if you take downfact = 8 then the first half 5 index will be 1 and last 3 index will be 1 so that the total is 8 so that the last ones  will overlap with the next one.
-* but why is it depending on 2 for even  ?
-* how is it making a shape when whole fftlen is made 1
-* after this we are normalising the thing
-* it will always return the last kernel value no ?
+* Then normalising then taking fft of that .
-* now continution of code from the main funtion
+* Now continution of code from the main funtion
   ```
   if info.breaks:
                 offregions = list(zip([x[1] for x in info.onoff[:-1]],